pulp/pulp/docs/user-guide/troubleshooting.rst

   2. Follow the `Qpid scalability guide`_ for configuring Qpid to handle a large number of persistent queues.

-  3. Consider spreading your consumers over multiple Pulp installations, each with its own Qpid broker to reduce the number of Pulp Consumers per broker.
-The Pulp nodes feature should make this architecture manageable.

 .. _Qpid scalability guide: https://bugzilla.redhat.com/attachment.cgi?id=930496

 User permissions not behaving as expected